An IBL group in progress

-The principle role of the tutor in CPS is that of a facilitator, guiding the learners in the PBL process.
-As learners become more proficient in the process, the tutor becomes less active.
-This is a new skill for many teachers, and specific training is required.
+The principle role of the facilitator in IBL is to guide the learners in the process.
+As learners become more proficient in the process, the facilitator becomes less active.
+This type of facilitation is a new skill for many teachers, and specific training is required.

-The objectives of CPS are to produce learners who will:
+The objectives of IBL are to produce learners who will: